McIlroy aiming to return from injury at WGC-Mexico in March | FOX Sports

 He said the Mexico Championship in Mexico City was ideal because there was no cut.

-”I can see how everything feels, and I have a week off after that,” he added.
+”I can see how everything feels, and I have a week off after that,” he told The Clubhouse golf podcast.

 McIlroy, the world No. 2, has already missed the Abu Dhabi Championship, and pulled out of the Dubai Desert Classic next week.
 The injury means he will also miss the Genesis Open in California and Honda in Florida next month.